ic1998/ionacarslaw.github.io/README.md

 # Talks
 ---

-"LLMs and Reflexive Binding" at _North East Syntax Seminar_ the University of Aberdeen (June, 2024)
+"LLMs and Reflexive Binding" at _North East Syntax Seminar_ (the University of Aberdeen - June, 2024)

 # Posters
 ---

-"The Inherent-Structural Case Divide: An investigation into German morphological case representation" at _LELPGC_ the University of Edinburgh (June, 2025)
+"The Inherent-Structural Case Divide: An investigation into German morphological case representation" at _LELPGC_ (the University of Edinburgh - June, 2025)

-"LLMs and Reflexive Binding Intuitions: Do LLMs encode native speakers’ reflexive binding intuitions?" at _the Form-meaning Mismatches in Spoken and Visual Communication Summer School_ the University of Göttingen (August, 2024)
+"LLMs and Reflexive Binding Intuitions: Do LLMs encode native speakers’ reflexive binding intuitions?" at _the Form-meaning Mismatches in Spoken and Visual Communication Summer School_ (the University of Göttingen - August, 2024)

 # Education
 ---